jeremydotsg/imall/README.md

 # imall
-This project was an upload of PHP project I did back in 2007.
-For the world to look at how amateur my coding is. :)
+This project was an upload of PHP project I did back in 2007 in JC when I had learnt PHP from scratch.
+Not sure if it would still work.